-4. Culture I. We have launched a new staff intranet, which includes "Community" channels.
-II.
+VI.
+Performance and risk information is regularly reported to the Corporate Leadership Team and councillors.
+4. Culture 191 I. We have launched a new staff intranet, which includes "Community" channels.
+I. We are developing a new Workforce Strategy and updating our HR policies.
+18 II.
+III.
+IV.
 We have a Whistleblowing Policy in place.
-III.
 We have a gifts and hospitality policy.
+Staff turnover is on target.
+11. We have engaged additional resource to lead our Workforce Transformation which will address how, when and where we work.
+5. Use of resources IV.
+5. Use of resources 18; I. Established budget setting and monitoring processes in place that include councillor oversight. Ι. We must make planned budget savings to reduce our reliance on reserves and have included two actions in our Annual Plan Н. Strategic Asset Management Plan in place.
+2024/25 to progress this: setting a balanced budget (Action 1) and delivering a 111.
+We are working on a developing a multi-year programme of prioritised service reviews. sustainable budget plan by conducting service reviews (Action 2).
 IV.
-Staff turnover is on target. і. ІІ.
-We are developing a new Workforce Strategy and updating our HR policies.
-We have engaged additional resource to lead our Workforce Transformation which will address how, when and where we work.
-5. Use of resources Established budget setting and monitoring processes in place that include councillor oversight.
-Strategic Asset Management Plan in place.
-We are working on a developing a multi-year programme of prioritised service reviews.
 IT Strategy and roadmap in place.
-We are preparing a programme which will review income generation from the council's venues.
-The council's subsidiary company EEPIC has appropriate governance and risk management in place, and it provides a healthy return on investment.
-We are proactive with our treasury management investment, which provides a return that is well above target.
+V. We are preparing a programme which will review income generation from the council's venues.
+VI.
+The council's subsidiary company EEPIC has appropriate governance and risk management in place, and it currently provides a healthy return on investment subject to market risks.
+VII.
+We are proactive with our treasury management investment, which provides a return that is above target.
+VIII.
 Positive financial internal audit reports.
-1. We must make planned budget savings to reduce our reliance on reserves.

 6. Service delivery Service plans, including service risks and performance indicators are produced each year.
 We have reviewed and updated our complaints procedures.
-Performance is regularly reviewed by the Corporate Leadership Team and councillors. Ι. We are looking to strengthen our approach regarding obtaining resident feedback on our services.
+We are investigating ways to strengthen our approach regarding obtaining resident feedback on our services.
+III.
+Performance is regularly reviewed by the Corporate Leadership Team and councillors.
+IV.
 We're updating our procurement documents ready for the implementation of the new Procurement Act.
-We have an internal Borough profile that provides relevant insight data, which we will turn into a public facing document in 2024/5.
+V. We have an internal Borough profile that provides relevant insight data, which we will turn into a public facing document in 2024/5.
+VI.
 Our External Audit reports contain a review on economy, efficiency and effectiveness.
 No significant gaps were identified in the last audit.
-7. Partnerships and community engagement 8, We have worked effectively with a local partner on delivering government grants and supporting refugee schemes and homelessness prevention.
-I. II.
-We need to deliver a new long-term corporate plan.
+7. Partnerships and community engagement ÷ We have worked effectively with a local partner on delivering government grants and supporting refugee schemes and homelessness prevention.
+I. We need to deliver a new long-term corporate plan and are setting up facilitated workshop sessions with committee Chairs and senior managers to move forward with this.
+II.
 We will be developing a new governance framework that captures all our partnerships and clearly outlines their benefits.